 The crowdfunding market in the UK is beginning to mature.
 It’s been around for seven years and is supported by attractive startup investment tax relief schemes like SEIS and EIS.
 These provide investors with up to 80% protection against an investment they make into a UK startup, which is taken as a tax relief against your income tax bill.

 However, the length of time it takes for startups to get advanced assurance is becoming prohibitively long.
-So HMRC has issued new, stricter guidelines, in the hope of turning applications around in 15 days, rather than the current 6 weeks.
+So HMRC has issued new, stricter guidelines for schemes like SEIS and EIS, in the hope of turning applications around in 15 days, rather than the current 6 weeks.

-This will have a profound effect in crowdfunding, causing some campaigners to stumble before they even get out of the blocks.
+Thchanges will have a profound effect on schemes like SEIS and in crowdfunding, causing some campaigners to stumble before they even get out of the blocks.
 But for those left standing, the chances of success will ultimately be higher.

 This article explores the new guidelines and reveals how you can increase your chances of receiving advanced assurance before you launch your crowdfunding campaign, and ultimately increase your probability of success.